source/statemachine

 - Analyzable consumption.
 Conformance validates that a router’s event union is exhaustive against the machine’s event alphabet and reports inbound events that no state can ever handle, at build or load time.

 - Durable: Drive loads and saves each instance through a Store, persisting the transition before acking.
-This is the exactly-once path.
+Redelivery is deduplicated by the persisted event id (exactly-once into the machine, at-least-once delivery).

 - Stateless: DriveFunc fires each message against a caller-supplied function with no persistence, for sources that drive a transient or externally-owned machine.